Temple mound, as shown in the Teran

 focus was on the mound area although, during the yearlong

-venture, the crews excavated broad areas adjacent to the site
+venture, the crews excavated broad areas in the village and cemetery areas adjacent to the mound

 As workers painstakingly excavated through the